mpff/dotfiles/README.md

-# dotfiles
+## dotfiles
-Dotfiles for Arch Linux. i3-gaps/polybar
+Dotfiles for Arch Linux with i3-gaps, polybar.